almorcrette/gilded-rose-js/README.md

 - When past their sell-by dates (i.e. when their `sellIn` days is zero or less) and `quality` is less than `4`, then `quality` goes down as much as is possible without going beyong the minimum

 ### Test drive Conjured Items

+I test drive implementation of the new conjured item.

+### Further refactoring

+I have now delivered the functionality set out in the challenge.

+Nevertheless there are further opportunities to refactor:

 ## Code structure